BND Hamburger Icon

 • Crestron 3-Series

-Alexa for Business also integrates Office 365, Google Workspace and Microsoft Exchange calendars.
-This allows you to use voice commands to look up scheduled meetings or automatically join meetings from a number of unified communications systems, including Amazon Chime, BlueJeans, Cisco, RingCentral and Zoom video conferencing.
+Alexa for Business also integrates with Office 365, Google Workspace and Microsoft Exchange calendars.
+This allows you to use voice commands to look up scheduled meetings or automatically join meetings from several unified communications systems, including Amazon Chime, BlueJeans, Cisco, RingCentral and Zoom.
+Specific functions Alexa can handle include starting, joining and ending a meeting and requesting a call to the information technology (IT) department if technical difficulties arise.
+[Read our review of RingCentral’s RingEX platform.]

 Alexa for Business case studies

-David Alexander, owner of educational blog Mazepress, said he has used Alexa in his office for the past two years and found it beneficial.
-He believes the digital assistant can speed up your workflow if you use the right skills.
+David Alexander, owner of Mazepress, said he’s used Alexa in his office for several years and found it beneficial.
+He found that the digital assistant can speed up your workflow if you use the right skills.

 How to create your own Alexa skills

-While the above skills are suitable for most clients and industries, Alexa for Business comes into its own when you create skills that are specific to how your business runs.
-Prebuilt skills may be beneficial, but many organizations want skills tailored to their needs.
+While the above skills and uses are suitable for most businesses and industries, Alexa for Business comes into its own when you create skills that are specific to how your company runs.
+Alexa’s prebuilt skills may be beneficial, but many organizations want skills tailored to their particular needs.

-Some firms may turn to coding experts and developers, but Amazon has made the process of creating your own skills relatively simple.
+Some companies may turn to coding experts and developers for this (or use Alexa Skill Kit), but Amazon has made the process of creating your own skills relatively simple.
 Using its Skill Blueprints, people without coding skills can create private skills to be used exclusively by their organization and employees.

 According to Amazon, Alexa private skills are voice-powered capabilities that enhance the Alexa experience while remaining private to members of an Alexa for Business organization.

-“With Alexa for Business Blueprints, you don’t need to write a single line of code to create a private skill for your workplace,” the company writes on its website.
-“Select one of dozens of easy-to-use Skill Blueprints, add information such as common questions and answers for your workplace, and publish the skill to Alexa for Business as a private skill.”
+“With Alexa for Business Blueprints, you don’t need to write a single line of code to create a private skill for your workplace,” Amazon said.
+“Select one of dozens of easy-to-use Skill Blueprints, add information, such as common questions and answers for your workplace and publish the skill to Alexa for Business as a private skill.”

 Q&A skills